-The awakening to acknowledgement of self is beautiful, and I am glad to see it taking hold in our society because I'm a life-long proponent.
-Like with any new thing, there's the temptation to jump into the deep end of the pool and fully immerse.
+The awakening to acknowledgement of self is beautiful, and I'm glad to see it taking hold in our society.
+I've been a life-long proponent.
+Like with any seemingly-new thing, there's the temptation to jump into the deep end of the pool and fully immerse.
 And the next temptation is to become the guy at the party who quit drinking and smoking but still wants to hang out.
 He has advice for everyone on the evils of alcohol.
 He's trying to be helpful.

-You are not yet qualified to help other people with their demons.
-This includes me.
 I am not a certified mental health professional.
-I am observant, caring, possibly communistic in my belief that everyone deserves an equal chance to fall on her tuchas.
-(Aside: Keister does not mean ass, but suitcase; the phrase "sitting on your keister" is anti-immigration slang referencing people waiting in a long line, sitting on their suitcases, to get through Ellis Island.)
+I am observant, caring, possibly communistic in my belief that everyone deserves an equal chance to fall on her tuchas**.

 Sometimes it's the process of connecting with a person that's toxic, and you can stop doing the thing that leads you to feeling stressed.
-Stop the connect, and see if another route forms itself.
-If it doesn't, it's okay.
-Due to my own Bread Crust Theory, I can't say it's possible for a new, nontoxic route to form where the stressful one once existed.
+Stop the connect, and see if another route to that person forms itself.
+If it doesn't, that's okay.
+People change, and people also don't change.
+Due to my own Bread Crust Theory, I can't say whether it's possible for a new, nontoxic route to form where the stressful one once existed.

-My observation is that it may be useful to identify How We Came to This, and label each of its separate parts for further consideration.
+It may be useful to identify how we came to this and label each part separately for further consideration.
 If a person or situation is truly toxic, cut it off - now, if not yesterday.

-I'm closing today with the words of Peter Kidd: poet, horticulturist, mystic, owner of Igneus Press.
-I'm sharing my guru with you while he discusses passing knowledge to his son-in-law.
+I'm closing today with the words of Peter Kidd: poet, horticulturist, mystic, founder of Igneus Press.
+I'm sharing my guru with you while he discusses the passing of knowledge to his son-in-law.

 Here you will find carefully-chosen poets spanning the decades of human connection from Kent State to now.
-Sophie Kidd is taking on the next generation, and I am so excited about this.
+Sophia Kidd is taking on the next generation, and I am so excited about this.